 Zaia did not completely oppose the right of descendants to obtain citizenship, but he stressed that there needs to be a greater commitment to the culture and life in the country.
 “If someone really chooses to be an Italian citizen — learning our language, getting to know our country and perhaps even having the intention of living here — then, in that case, and with these minimum requirements, I would have nothing against it,” the governor clarified.

-Zaia joins Italy's Deputy Prime Minister and Foreign Minister Antonio Tajani in criticizing the use of Italian citizenship by Brazilians, claiming that “they just want Italian citizenship to have a strong passport".
+Zaia joins Italy's Deputy Prime Minister and Foreign Minister, Antonio Tajani, who also criticized the use of Italian citizenship by Brazilians, claiming that "they just want Italian citizenship to have a strong passport".

-The discussion about restricting or modifying the rules for granting Italian citizenship It is a delicate subject and divides Italian politics.
+The debate over restricting or modifying the rules for granting Italian citizenship is a sensitive issue and divides Italian politics.

 For figures like Zaia and Tajani, stricter control over who can obtain citizenship is needed, while others, like Deputy Prime Minister Matteo Salvini, see the jus sanguinis as a way to strengthen ties between Italy and its descendants around the world.